-Our Clinical Research Training Fellowships are now open to clinicians who wish to undertake a period of full-time training in a cancer relevant field, leading to the completion of a PhD.
-All applicants should be post-registration clinicians and ideally have a specialist training post.
+Clinical research is critical to accelerating discoveries from the laboratory into clinical practice.
+That’s why we are committed to training the next generation of clinical researchers so they are equipped with the skills and expertise to enable them to succeed.
+Our Clinical Research Training Fellowships are open to clinicians who wish to undertake a period of full-time training in a cancer relevant field, leading to the award of a PhD.

 Duration and Funding

 Our Clinical Research Training Fellowships are usually tenable for three years, although in certain circumstances they may be four years duration.
 The fellowship covers:

 - Running costs;